Rules and Regulations

 Photography: All commercial filming activities taking place on Fort Monroe require a special use permit from the Fort Monroe Authority and/or the National Park Service.
 Non-commercial filming may require a permit when it is necessary to manage the activity to protect site resources while minimizing conflict between user groups or to ensure public safety.
 In most cases, a permit is not necessary for visitors engaging in casual, non-commercial filming.

 Anything illegal elsewhere in Virginia is generally illegal at Fort Monroe.
+Fort Monroe is protected by the Virginia Antiquities Act (§ 10.1-2300 Code of Virginia).
 Please see the links below to search for additional information on the formal regulations in the Code of Virginia.